anielv95/docker_foundations/README.md

 I installed docker engine in a linux virtual machine, my guest Operating System is AntiX 22 and I chose to install it from a list of packages https://docs.docker.com/engine/install/debian/#install-from-a-package.
 Following that path I needed to know what is my OS architecture so the next command was executed.

       dpkg --print-architecture

+When I finished to install the packages I executed the next

+      sudo docker run hello-world

+But the following error was showed
+`docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?.
+See 'docker run --help'.`